Cognigy/Documentation/docs/en/docs/ai/endpoints/overview.md

 ### Snapshot

-Endpoints can be pointed to a specific [Snapshot](../resources/deploy/snapshots.md).
+Endpoints can be pointed to a specific [Snapshot](../resources/deploy/snapshots.md) if there is at least one Snapshot in the Agent.
 This enables you to easily deploy different versions of your virtual agent.

 While an Endpoint is active, you can replace or remove a Snapshot.
-In this case, consider that there may still be active sessions running on the Endpoint using the old Snapshot.

-Keep in mind,
+Note that active sessions may continue to use the old Snapshot until they time out.

-if you have a configuration in which sessions never expire, for example, a Webchat Endpoint with [Persistent History](https://github.com/Cognigy/WebchatWidget/blob/master/docs/persistent-history.md), sessions started with enabled persistent history will not automatically expire.
+Keep in mind that if you have a configuration such as a Webchat Endpoint using [Persistent History](https://github.com/Cognigy/WebchatWidget/blob/master/docs/persistent-history.md), the user's browser will retain message history.
+Even after the session expires, users will still see old messages, but any new message will initiate a new session.

 When a Snapshot is replaced with a new one or is deleted, the following rules will be applied to the active session: